Programs

 Action Inspirations

-Below is a menu of possible next steps to inspire your organization to take meaningful action after reviewing your Employee Experience Survey results.
+Below is a menu of possible next steps to inspire your organization to take meaningful action after reviewing your Focused Engagement Survey results.
 We know that organizations may be starting from different places and have different needs.
 These suggestions are intended to spark action-oriented ideas that you can adjust for your own context, rather than being prescriptive for all organizations.
 Consider your own organization’s capacity, readiness, and needs as you read.

 These inspirations are also available to survey participants within your survey results interface on the Culture Amp platform; they are compiled into this page for convenience.
 The inspirations were written by Culture Amp and Leading Edge, with some drawn from LifeLabs Learning and research completed for Leading Edge by Prof. Adia Harvey Wingfield.